Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Metadata/1-8-Functions.md

 Details about how to apply functions can be found her: [Using Functions](../RetrieveData/2-3-UsingFunctions.md)

 ## Using Java Classes
 If some more complicated calculations or mapping shall be performed it may be appropriate to implement a method of a JAVA class as _function_.
 To make a class respectively one of its method accessible via an OData request it has to be marked with the tag interface `ODataFunction`.
 When the metadata are created the JPA Process searches for classes implementing this interface.
-To reduce the search space in addition a list of top level packages need to be given via:
+To reduce the search space in addition a list of top-level packages need to be given via:

 ```JAVA
 handler.getJPAODataContext().setTypePackage("tutorial.operations");